UltraMessaging/um_lat/README.md

 Search this file for "10.29" to find all lines that contain a network address.
 Change them for your network.

-Search this file for "239" to find all lines that contain multicast groups, and "10.29" for other site-specific IPs.
+Search this file for "239" to find all lines that contain multicast groups.
 We use multicast groups "239.101.3.xx".
 Change those to the group provided by your network admins.